-You should plan on arriving at least one hour prior to the start of your ceremony in the following gym according to your major.
-Jowers Gyms are accessible from Strahan's south concourse and signs are located in the concourse to direct you.
-Please also refer to the Map of Strahan Coliseum for more details.
+You should plan on arriving at least one hour prior to the start of your ceremony to either Gym 101 or Gym 102.
+Jowers Gyms are accessible from the University Events Center's south concourse and signs are located in the concourse to direct you.
+Please also refer to the Map of the University Events Center (coming soon) for more details.

 When you check in with your college you will be given a reader card with your name and a number representing your place in the candidate processional.
 Please keep this card in hand at all times prior and during the ceremony.
 When you approach the stage during diploma presentations, you will hand your card to the Commencement Reader.